puzzle/pcts/backend/README.md

 If you have not set up our [Git Hooks](../README.md#git-hooks) we strongly encourage you to do so since they also contain a check for the formatting whenever you commit.

-### How to update the spotless configuration using intelij:
+### How to update the spotless configuration using Intellij IDEA:
 - Open `Go to Settings -> Editor -> Code styles -> Java`
 - Select the default project config and export it to a file
 - Then make the changes you want to the code style config.
 Make sure to ***HIT APPLY*** and then export it as a file